termpaint/termpaint/doc/termpaintx.rst

   Returns NULL on failure.

+  Handling of the WINCH (window size changed) signal is automatically setup.

   See :ref:`here<termpaintx-options>` for allowed values of the ``options`` parameter.

 .. c:function:: termpaint_integration *termpaintx_full_integration_from_fd(int fd, _Bool auto_close, const char *options)

   Creates an integration object with the given options.
 It uses file descriptor ``fd``.
 If ``auto_close`` is true, the file descriptor will be closed when the integration is deallocated.

+  The application is responsible to detect terminal size changes and call :c:func:`termpaint_surface_resize` on the primary surface with the new size.

   See :ref:`here<termpaintx-options>` for allowed values of the ``options`` parameter.